Chaoticka/crackerjacks/Adding-your-own-ciphers.md

 An encoding is defined as: "Any form of encryption that doesn’t use a key."
 Also, decodings take significantly less time than a cracker.
 So for example, Base64 doesn’t require a key.
 But Caesar cipher requires a key.

+However, note that any decoding which returns multiple possibilities (so it's not a 1-to-1 map, it's a 1-to-n map) must be implemented as a cracker.

 Decoders are located in `ciphey/basemods/Decoder` Crackers are located in `ciphey/basemods/Crackers` and also in CipheyCore.
 We’ll talk more about this later.